Pop art either side of the Atlantic; America viewed from within, and from afar

 By using a technique of mass production to create an “original” work of art, in reality just an art print, Warhol and others significantly elevated one of the questions that began the pop art journey; what is art?

 Was it the print?
 The silkscreen plates?
 Maybe Andy Warhol himself?
 He recreated seemingly random items of consumable culture as scuplture; a cardboard box printed identically to those used for Campbell’s soup cans, something consumers would never even see, found itself in an art gallery valued at millions; the everyday, mundane, and mass produced had truly invaded the enclaves of high art, and was being sold in the millions as Lichtenstein and Warhol t-shirts, posters and art prints.

 The mirror to end modernism, and a lasting artistic legacy

-Pop Art holds some important lasting legacies though.
-It found unique ways to question art and it’s values, and new places to find inspiration; playing with paradoxes and ironies so deeply that we still debate to this day whether Pop Art adored consumerism or despised it.
+It still holds some important lasting legacies though.
+Pop found unique ways to question art and it’s values, and new places to find inspiration; playing with paradoxes and ironies so deeply that we still debate to this day whether the movement adored consumerism or despised it.